-- Identify the tone, mood, or point of view of one or more speakers. - Identify the cause-and-effect relationship implied but not stated in an oral communication. - Identify the context (e.g., setting) of a spoken exchange or the relationship (e.g., formal, informal) between speakers.
+- Assess the tone, mood, or point of view of one or more speakers. - Analyze the social context of a spoken exchange or the relationship between speakers. - Analyze a relationship (e.g., cause-and-effect) implied but not stated in an oral communication.